 - Which music will I like?

 - Which movie should I watch?

-- Which book should I buy?
+- Which news fit to my interests?

-- Which news fit to my political position?
+my political position?
 (Filter bubbles)

 When does a Recommender do a good Job?

 1. User's Perspective

 - Recommend me items that I like and did not know about - Serendipity: Accident of finding something good while not specifically searching for it